 Charalampos Tagaroulias (Bobby) (LL.M., 2012) is currently serving as a judicial representative (attorney) for the Legal Counsel of the Greek state, the equivalent of the Attorney General in the US.
 Prior to 2007 he worked for 5 years as a private attorney.
 Bobby has been involved in representing the Greek government in courts and arbitrations, and he currently focuses his efforts on promoting the introduction of alternative dispute resolution methods in governmental practices and the administrative law.

 Bobby studied law at the University of Athens (Ethnikon and Kapodistriakon), Greece.
 He graduated in 2012 from the LL.M.
 Program of the Straus Institute and his LL.M. studies focused on International Arbitration and Mediation.
-Bobby is fluent in English and Greek and has a very good knowledge of French.
+Bobby is accredited as mediator (Greek state), mediation trainer (toolkit company of Holland), and negotiator (ACB Foundation, IMI).
+He is also fluent in English and Greek, having a very good knowledge of French.

 Olesia Safulko (LL.M., 2011) is currently working as Compliance Analyst for a major German bank.
 Prior to Pepperdine she received her legal degrees from National University of Lviv (Ukraine), and an LL.M. from the University of Hamburg (Germany).